-To meet the minimum requirement to be considered interdisciplinary, the proposed research project must include elements from at least two different disciplines (as defined by a group-level classification based on the Canadian Research and Development Classification codes).
+To meet the minimum requirement to be considered interdisciplinary, the proposed research project must integrate elements from at least two different disciplines (as defined by a group-level classification based on the Canadian Research and Development Classification codes).

-Projects that fall under the mandate of only one federal research funding agency are not eligible.
+Projects must fall under the mandate of at least two of the three federal research funding agency.